 Ibach sets up his keyboard and sound equipment inside Mulligans Pub.
 Ibach plays several other instruments in addition to the keyboard.
-His preferred and primary instruments are keyboard, guitar and trombone.
+His preferred and primary instruments are the keyboard, guitar and trombone.

 Currently, Mulligans is the only venue Ibach performs at.
 He has performed at other venues in town, such as Sweet Cheeks Winery, but said he prefers Mulligans because he fits in better.
 He said, “Playing at Sweet Cheeks Winery was not one of those g